dkartaschew/halimede/README.md

 ## Installation

-Simply place the plugin jar file into the /dropins or /plugins folder of your Eclipse installation, and restart Eclipse.
+Simply place the plugin jars file into the /dropins or /plugins folder of your Eclipse installation, and restart Eclipse.
 Use the Window > CA Manager to open it.

 Alternative, use the Install New Software dialog to install from the *.zip p2 bundle.